nmasharani/ProjectEuler/README.md

 ProjectEuler
 ============

-Project Euler problems to practice c and learn python
+An ongoing project to do Project Euler problems (http://projecteuler.net/) as a way of developing my algorithm writing skills and teaching myself Python.